Credits

 Pay Off Any Existing Debts

 • The debt avalanche method.
-You concentrate on paying off your highest-interest debt first, then you go to the second, etc. It's beneficial if one or two of your credits have higher interest rates than the rest.
+You concentrate on paying off your highest-interest debt first, then you go to the second, etc. It's beneficial if one or two of your loans have higher interest rates than the rest.
 Keep in mind that you may get penalties if you don’t make the minimum payments for other loans.

 • The debt snowball method.
-Here, you close your debts as fast as possible, by paying off the ones with the smallest balances first.
+Here, you close your debts as fast as possible by paying off the ones with the smallest balances first.
 This way, you can minimize the amount of interest-rate payments if you have multiple credits.
 But again, you need to meet the minimum payment requirements for your other loans.

 Become an Authorized User

-Another good way of how to increase a credit score is to become an authorized user.
-What does it mean, and how does it work?
-You can ask your friend or family member to get access to their credit card account.
-In some cases, you will even be issued your own card that you can use as you like, but you won’t be responsible for the payments on it.
-In case the cardholder has no debt, pays on time, and has a positive record, you will get higher credit scores, too.
-This way, you can increase your credit limits rapidly and apply for better bank account options yourself.
+You can ask your friend or family member to get access to their bank account.
+In some cases, you will even be issued your own card, which you can use as you like.
+Yet, you won’t be responsible for the payments on it.
+This allows you to benefit from their positive credit history and responsible card usage.
+As a result, you’ll be able to increase your limits rapidly, apply for better bank account options yourself, and, eventually, get higher credit scores by rebuilding your credit history.

 Get a Secured Card